Lenovo LaptopLenovo Y40-70

 Daniel,

 I have 2 of these.
 It’s the exact same model.
 One belongs to my son.
 They were purchased on the same day.
-We both had the same exact issues.
-Touchpad, keyboard, hinge… Mine also only had battery issues (the batteries suck! and have been replaced twice), and I only hS Bluetooth capability for about a month.
-They fixed it once but then refused to fix it again, claiming it was a software issue that was not covered by our 2-year extended warranty (thank goodness we got that because we both needed it multiple times!).
+We both had the same issues.
+Touchpad, keyboard, hinge… Mine also only had battery issues (the batteries suck! and have been replaced twice), and I only had Bluetooth capability for about a month.
+They fixed it once but then refused to fix it again, claiming it was a software issue that was not covered by our 2-year extended warranty.
 I’ve never had more issues with a computer than with this laptop.
 I’m amazed it still works, to be honest.
 I almost always need to have it plugged in to use it.
-The battery dies within a few hours, being in sleep mode.
+The battery dies within a few hours, even when the device is in sleep mode.
 I think this is an IdeaPad.
-Well, it seemed like a good idea at the time. :(“
+Well, it seemed like a good idea at the time.Â

 Can I place a subwoofer inside a Lenovo Y40 like the Y50 model?
 Are there any connections for that?

-Hey, how would one go about replacing the keyboard for this computer? thank you.
+Hey, how would one go about replacing the keyboard for this computer?
+Thank you.

 Quick question: will this work as an extra thing of RAM? looking to fix my battery, and upgrade just a bit 🙂 http://www.amazon.com/Crucial-PC3-12800-204-Pin-Notebook-CT102464BF160B/dp/B006YG8X9Y/ref=sr_1_4?ie=UTF8&qid=1440289037&sr=8-4&keywords=8gb+ddr3+ram